 The structure of the CAP varies extensively over the course of the FULL simulation.
 As shown in the potential temperature time-height plot at Horsepool (Fig. 3.12b), the 280-282 K isentrope range helps define the upper limit of the CAP.
 The cross-sections in Fig. 3.14 (which are along the path outlined in Fig. 1.5b) suggest that the CAP is initially confined to elevations below 1800 m MSL (Fig. 3.14a).
 The CAP then deepens through the day on 2 February to a base near 2000 m at 0600 UTC 3 February (Fig. 3.14b) before settling below 2000 m by 1800 UTC 4 February (Fig. 3.14c).
 The CAP then lowers back down to ~1800 m by 0000 UTC 6 February through the end of the simulation (Fig. 3.14d).

 The CAP is continually modulated by synoptically-driven mid-level flow atop the CAP, forcing it to “slosh” back and forth within the basin.
 Ridging aloft can lead to flow surmounting the surrounding terrain from nearly every direction from the southwest to the north.
 Downsloping flows carrying warmer, cleaner air into the Basin are common and their impact depends on the stability and strength of the flow across the upwind barriers.
-For example, when the cross-barrier flow had a northerly component across the high Uintah Mountains during the 2013 winter, a notable strengthening of the inversion top due to subsidence warming of flow descending in the wake of the mountains was evident in the Uintah Basin (not shown).
+For example, when the cross-barrier flow had a northerly component across the high Uintah Mountains during the 2013 winter, a notable strengthening of the inversion top due to subsidence warming of flow descending in the lee of the mountains was evident in the Uintah Basin (not shown).

 The CAP may become displaced or tilted through hydrostatic and dynamic processes, which can then be disrupted by changes in wind speed above the CAP (Lareau and Horel 2014).
 These disruptions may produce a gravity current-like behavior as the CAP rebounds, causing relatively large changes in depth (a few hundred meters) within just a few hours.
-Fig. 3.15 shows an example of this behavior.
-Strong westerly flow crossing the mountain barrier to the west of the Basin at 0600 UTC 4 February is highlighted by a narrow band of increased westerly to northwesterly flow at 2300 m MSL over the western portion of the basin (Fig. 3.15a).
+Figure 3.15 shows an example of this behavior.
+Strong westerly flow crossing the mountain barrier to the west of the basin at 0600 UTC 4 February is highlighted by a narrow band of increased westerly to northwesterly flow at 2300 m MSL over the western portion of the basin (Fig. 3.15a).
 The cross-section of potential temperature from west to east through the center of the basin at the same time is shown in Fig. 3.15b.
 The westerly downslope winds have eroded and tilted the CAP, pushing it east of Starvation Reservoir (vertical line labeled “STA” in Fig. 3.15b).
-The CAP is depressed to ~1800 m in the western Basin, much lower than the CAP in the eastern half of the basin.
-The FULL simulation suggests that weakening westerly winds over the next several hours lead to the CAP rebounding westward past Starvation Reservoir with the inversion base quickly rising to ~2000 m, roughly level with the rest of the basin (Fig. 3.14c).
+The CAP is depressed to ~1750 m in the western basin, much lower than in the eastern half of the basin.
+The FULL simulation suggests that weakening westerly winds over the next several hours lead to the CAP rebounding westward past Starvation Reservoir with the inversion base quickly rising to ~1900 m, roughly level with the rest of the basin (Fig. 3.14c).

 3.6.2 East-West Cross Basin Transport